jayeeed/image-analysis-yolo/README.md

 # AI Image Analysis & Q&A Platform

-A full-stack AI web application for object detection using YOLO and conversational Q&A powered by Gemini 2.5 Flash.
+A full-stack AI web application for object detection using YOLO and conversational Q&A powered by Gemini.

 ## Demo